Procuritas – SFDR Disclosures – Principal Adverse Impacts

 The processes and methods described in the Responsible Investment and Stewardship and the Sustainability risk policy help Procuritas to identify the relevant principal adverse sustainability impacts for each investment in addition to identifying how sustainability risks may impact the financial returns of a product.
 They also enable each investment team to, throughout the lifecycle of a product’s investment, identify and manage the impact of any principal adverse impacts, or their risk of occurring, and take suitable mitigating action.
 Sustainability risks and principal adverse sustainability impacts are screened, monitored and measured in a manner suitable to each Procuritas product.
 Procuritas will never invest in companies related to arms, gambling, the sex industry or producing or wholesaling of alcohol, tobacco or drugs.

-Procuritas gathers, monitors and aggregates data on the principal adverse impact indicators, both the 14 mandatory and the two being voluntary, from its Portfolio companies once a year through a digital data collection platform.
+Procuritas gathers, monitors and aggregates data on the principal adverse impact indicators, both the 14 mandatory and the three being voluntary, from its Portfolio companies once a year through a digital data collection platform.
 Procuritas aim at selecting additional indicators based on the probability of occurrence and severity of adverse impacts (including their potentially irremediable character).
 Selection and assessment of relevant indicators were based on internal discussions, however a thorough analysis using data has not been conducted.
-After the first year of reporting the selection of additional indicators will be reviewed and adjusted to align the focus areas of Procuritas’ newly developed sustainability strategy which considers the most important sustainability topics cross-portfolio, based on i.e. the SASB materiality finder, stakeholder dialogues, and trend analysis.
-The additional indicator, covering climate and other environment-related topics, chosen for the year 2022, was about exposure to areas of high water stress and the additional indicator for social and employee, respect for human rights, anti-corruption, and anti-bribery matters captures the number of convictions and amount of fines for violation of anti-corruption and anti-bribery laws.
-Procuritas also monitors portfolio companies’ eNPS score as well as the share of female CEOs, the share of women in top management, and the share of female employees in the total workforce of portfolio companies.
-Anti-corruption, gender diversity and satisfied employees are focus areas of Procuritas’ sustainability strategy.
+The additional indicators for climate and other environment-related topics addresses carbon emission reduction initiatives and natural species and protected areas.
+The additional indicator for social and employee, respect for human rights, anti-corruption, and anti-bribery matters, addresses the number of convictions and number of fines for violations of anti-corruption and anti-bribery laws.
+IN 2024 we have removed the biodiversity indicator related to the share of investments in companies without a biodiversity protection policy for sites near protected or high-value nature areas, as our portfolio companies do not have direct impact on threatened species or biodiversity.
+Instead, we have added the indicator ‘investments in companies without carbon emission reduction initiatives’, which is more relevant to our portfolio and aligns with our commitment to the Science Based Targets initiative

 Engagement policies

-Procuritas’ Responsible Investment and Stewardship policy outlines the company’s approach to sustainability throughout the whole investment process, including ways to engage with its investee companies to make sure they have access to the resources, connections and knowledge to address their principal adverse impacts.
+Procuritas’ Responsible Investment and Stewardship policy outlines the company’s approach to sustainability throughout the whole investment process, including ways to engage with its investee companies to make sure they have access to the resources, connections, and knowledge to address their principal adverse impacts.

 For each investment, there is always a thorough assessment of principal adverse impacts conducted.
 Aspects covering climate change, circular economy, biodiversity, anti-corruption, anti-discrimination, diversity and inclusion, health and safety among other topics are assessed.
 Each investment is unique hence the relevant aspects will vary from company to company.
 Procuritas wants its companies to develop an awareness of their most material sustainability risks and impacts and that they develop goals and methods to address those material impacts.
 Topics identified during the pre-investment phase are integrated into the value creation plan of the company.
 Procuritas’ provides its companies with tools both to assess material sustainability aspects and to set goals to address these topics.
 Procuritas also provides sustainability advisory and support to its portfolio companies through its head of ESG and other ESG experts in its network whenever necessary.
 If a company fails to reduce its principal adverse impacts year after year this will be followed up and addressed by the portfolio company board.